chartmann1590/path/PRIVACY.md

 ## Children's Privacy

-Path does not collect any information from anyone, including children.
-Since no data is collected or transmitted, we comply with all applicable children's privacy regulations.
+Path is designed to be safe for users of all ages.
+While we collect anonymous analytics data and display ads, we do not collect personal identification information.
+For users under 13 (or applicable age in your jurisdiction), we recommend parental supervision when using apps with advertising.
+We comply with applicable children's privacy regulations including COPPA.

 ## Changes to This Privacy Policy